hindutva/hindutva.github.io/main/books/vivekAnanda/volume_8/notes_of_class_talks_and_lectures/844_the_religion_of_love.md

 follow thou on!

-The Swami began by telling, in answer to questions, the story of how Pavhâri Bâbâ snatched up his own vessels and ran after the thief, only to fall at his feet and say:
+The Swami began by telling, in answer to questions, the story of how Pavhāri Bābā snatched up his own vessels and ran after the thief, only to fall at his feet and say:

 "O Lord, I knew not that Thou wert there!
 Take them!
 They are Thine!